All Episodes

 Part of the deal is, you know, I've always believed that the best job creation engine in this country is going to be energy.

-Anwar is opened up.
+Anwar has opened up.

-The president saved the coal industry, fracking, drilling, um, which now we have ended a lot of the burdensome regulations.
+The president saved the coal industry, fracking, drilling, which now we have ended a lot of the burdensome regulations.

 But more importantly, corporate tax cuts.

-You see companies now investing in America, the repatriation, that has been wanted and never happened for a long time.
+That has been wanted and never happened for a long time.

 And for every single reason you just gave, the Democrats are desperate for a shutdown.